Discourse Community Knowledge

 In How Writing Works, you were introduced to the concept of discourse communities, groups of people who come together with common goals and purposes, and share a specialized discourse, or ways of communicating.
 You may have even written a discourse community analysis, studying a specific discourse community to understand how its members communicate with other members, or perhaps with those outside the discourse community.
-Introduction to Public and Professional Writing aims to deepen your understanding of how discourse communities operate, looking not only at the idea of community-specific discourse, but also at how different kinds of discourse communities engage in research, select evidence, and document sources.
+Thinking Rhetorically: Writing for Professional and Public Audiences aims to deepen your understanding of how discourse communities operate, looking not only at the idea of community-specific discourse, but also at how different kinds of discourse communities engage in research, select evidence, and document sources.

 Understanding some of the discourse community theories and concepts presented here will be especially important as you write in new contexts beyond the classroom.
 You will learn how to apply your knowledge of academic discourse communities to writing for audiences from professional and public discourse communities.
 The chapters that follow will help you adapt research practices for finding and evaluating different kinds of sources, integrating those sources into your own writing, and citing or attributing those sources according to the standards and expectations of different discourse communities.
 As you know, meeting the expectations of the discourse community to which you are writing—whether or not you are yourself a member of the discourse community—is essential to achieving your goals for a given project or text.

 The chapters in this section provide new perspectives on discourse community knowledge: